-2.4 JTHGNHA Timeline
+2.4 JTHG NHA Timeline

-Since its designation, the JTHGNHA has worked to introduce and promote many heritage related programs and initiatives for the benefit of the Journey Through Hallowed Ground region, its residents, and its visitors.
-Figure 2.3 provides a timeline of significant activities and events during the existence of the heritage area.
+Since its designation, the JTHG NHA has worked to introduce and promote many heritage related programs and initiatives for the benefit of the Journey Through Hallowed Ground region, its residents, and its visitors.
+Figure 2.4 provides a timeline of significant activities and events during the existence of the heritage area.
 A more extensive timeline is included as Appendix D to this report.
 Many of these activities and accomplishments are referenced in the following sections of this report.

-Figure 2.3: Abbreviated Timeline
+Figure 2.4: Abbreviated Timeline

-Year Activity 2005-2007 Created Articles of Incorporation, secured IRS 501(c)(3) status Began preparing Feasibility Study for NPS approval Commenced EXTREME Summer Camps program for rising 6th, 7th, and 8th grade students 2008 Public Law 110-229, Title IV, Subtitle A passed on April 29, designating JTHGNHA Virginia Tech Graduate Course in Urban Planning created 180-mile pedestrian/bicycle route for JTHGNHA 2009 Unveiled "Of the Student, By the Student, For the Student" at Harpers Ferry National Historical Park Launched JTHG Certified Tourism Ambassador Program Secretary of Transportation announced designation of Journey Through Hallowed Ground National Scenic Byway 2010 Began Master Design Plan for Living Legacy Tree Planting Project Launched official branded Journey Through Hallowed Ground Motorcoach Tours JTHG Byway honored as National Model in Community Building and Heritage Tourism Development 2011 Created two-sided award winning map of JTHGNHA with National Geographic Compiled booklet of artifacts and memorabilia to engage viewers in the American Civil War Received \$1.3 million American Byways grant to develop a unified graphic and visual identity through signage Submitted final draft of JTHGNHA Management Plan 2012 Launched Living Legacy Project at Oatlands in Leesburg, VA Honored as finalist for non-profit organization of the year in Loudoun County, VA Expanded audience with a featured article on the JTHGNHA in the Daily Telegraph, newspaper in the UK Received Virginia Tourism Corporation grant to promote JTHGNHA in UK and German travel markets 2013 Produced and printed 140,000 copies of 2-sided, 28-panel, folded map brochure of JTHG NSB and NHA Assisted in raising \$3.6 million to acquire 58 acres comprising Fleetwood Hill, portion of Brandy Station battlefield 2014 Developed new Living Legacy Tree Planting partnerships with Ancestry.com, ESRI, and Bartlett Tree Care 2015 Installed two photographic exhibitions, one in Dulles Airport and one in JFK Center for the Performing Arts Launched a Young Professionals Group, to cultivate Millennials as future stewards and donors to the Journey 2016 Launched "Healing Through History: Shackles to Scholars" project at Harpers Ferry Restructured Journey from 12 full-time employees to 4, freeing up resources for program development 2017 Launched "Time Trekker" app, developed in partnership with Harpers Ferry NHP and HeresMyStory.com 2018 Developed and ran inaugural session of the National History Academy, program for high school students 2019 Completed a Management Plan Appendix, geared toward efforts to help JTHGNHA become truly sustainable 2020 Transitioned educational programs for middle and high school students online due to COVID-19 pandemic Purchased HistoryFieldTrips.org to connect teachers and classrooms to historic sites virtually with real guides Launched new NHA website (www.HallowedGround.org), contracted through 829 Studios 2021 Worked with VDOT to place remaining wayfinding signage in the ground, completing the wayfinding project Fulfilled educational programs for middle and high school students online for a second year due to pandemic
+Year Activity 2005-2007 The Journey Partnership created Articles of Incorporation, secured IRS 501(c)(3) status Began preparing Feasibility Study for NPS approval Launched EXTREME Summer Camps program for rising 6th, 7th, and 8th grade students 2008 Public Law 110-229, Title IV, Subtitle A passed on April 29, designating JTHG NHA Virginia Tech Graduate Course in Urban Planning created 180-mile pedestrian/bicycle route for JTHG NHA 2009 Unveiled "Of the Student, By the Student, For the Student" at Harpers Ferry National Historical Park Launched JTHG Certified Tourism Ambassador Program Secretary of Transportation announced designation of Journey Through Hallowed Ground National Scenic Byway 2010 Began Master Design Plan for Living Legacy Tree Planting Project Launched official branded Journey Through Hallowed Ground Motorcoach Tours JTHG Byway honored as National Model in Community Building and Heritage Tourism Development 2011 Created two-sided award winning map of JTHG NHA with National Geographic Compiled booklet of artifacts and memorabilia to engage viewers in the American Civil War Received \$1.3 million American Byways grant to develop a unified graphic and visual identity through signage Submitted final draft of JTHG NHA Management Plan 2012 Launched Living Legacy Project at Oatlands in Leesburg, VA Honored as finalist for non-profit organization of the year in Loudoun County, VA Received Virginia Tourism Corporation grant to promote JTHG NHA in UK and German travel markets 2013 Produced and printed 140,000 copies of 2-sided, 28-panel, folded map brochure of JTHG NSB and NHA Assisted the American Battlefield Trust in raising \$3.6 million to acquire 58 acres comprising Fleetwood Hill, portion of Brandy Station battlefield 2014 Developed new Living Legacy Tree Planting partnerships with Ancestry.com, ESRI, and Bartlett Tree Care Management plan approved 2015 Installed two photographic exhibitions, one in Dulles Airport and one in JFK Center for the Performing Arts Launched a Young Professionals Group, to cultivate Millennials as future stewards and donors to the Journey William Sellers hired as CEO and President 2016 Launched "Healing Through History: Shackles to Scholars" project at Harpers Ferry NHP Restructured Journey from 12 full-time employees to 4, freeing up resources for program development 2017 Launched "Time Trekker" app, developed in partnership with Harpers Ferry NHP and HeresMyStory.com 2018 Developed and ran inaugural session of the National History Academy, program for high school students 2019 Completed a Management Plan Appendix, geared toward efforts to help JTHG NHA become sustainable 2020 Transitioned educational programs for middle and high school students online due to COVID-19 pandemic Purchased HistoryFieldTrips.org to connect teachers and classrooms to historic sites virtually with real guides Launched new NHA website (www.HallowedGround.org), contracted through 829 Studios 2021 Worked with VDOT to complete the wayfinding project Fulfilled educational programs for middle and high school students online for a second year due to pandemic